 HR is in the midst of a reinvention.
 Again.

 More recently, a new era of people analytics and Big Data, combined with new systems and platforms, has pushed HR into paying greater attention to A-quadrant issues like analysis, technology, and finance.
-But even these often serve a "green" purpose: what can we learn from this information to streamline processes, increase efficiencies, improve planning, optimize employee output or minimize risk?
+But even these often serve a “green” purpose: what can we learn from this information to streamline processes, increase efficiencies, improve planning, optimise employee output or minimise risk?

 So this new attention to the workplace experience is a welcome development.
 The rationale is pretty simple: With the changing expectations of today’s millennial workforce and an increasingly competitive talent market, the experience you provide plays a key role in improving employee satisfaction, engagement, productivity and retention.
 It’s up to HR to not only find and develop talent but to create an environment where talented people want to work and want to contribute their best.

 But what does it mean, in practical terms?
 How do you go about creating the employee experience that drives your critical business and talent goals?
 Is it about the benefits and perks?
 Innovative office design?
 Leveraging the latest and greatest technology?
 Simplifying processes?
 Building emotional connections?

 Of course, the answer is all of the above and then some and that can seem like a pretty tall order.
 One thing’s for sure, though.
 A single-minded focus in any one area isn’t going to do it.
 Now more than ever, Whole Brain® Thinking is essential.
 It not only provides a pathway to deconstructing the complexities of this employee experience concept; it’s also the only way to meet the needs of employees and the business going forward.